 You can even apply tags to individual subscribers through their subscriber profile:

 Tags are applied once to the subscriber.

 This means that automation triggered by a particular tag will only happen once for the duration that the tag is held by the individual subscriber.
-The only way the same tag can get applied to the subscriber again (and repeat those automations) is if it is removed, then applied again.
+The only way the same tag can get applied to the subscriber again (and repeat those automation steps) is if it is removed, then applied again.

 When to use tags

 Tags should be used to track generalized information about the subscriber, such as them becoming a prospect or a customer.
 Tags should be used in situations where recording a date is not a vital piece of information (you will learn that Events should be used for this in the next section).

 Events are similar to tags.
 The biggest difference is that they record the date and keep track of how many times the event has occurred.
 Events can be recorded multiple times, as opposed to tags which are applied once for the duration it is held by the subscriber.
 Some events are built into Drip, such as “Replied to an email”, but can also be configured using integrations, rules, or API calls.